 iterations, respectively, becomes smaller than these thresholds.base_optimizer

-: Numerical optimizer used for solving sub-problems.Set
+: Numerical optimizer used for solving sub-problems, see below.Set

 verbose